vegaprotocol/specs/user-interface/0001-WALL-wallet.md

 - `TODO:` **should** be able to link some wallets to specific networks

 ... so that I must administrate my wallets

-## App settings (Not sure if this needs AC?)
-- TODO Link or lock a key to a given network